-Hull has lived in Nashville for the better part of the decade.
-Dropping in and out of school.
-Releasing a follow up album in 2012 on Philly label Ropeadope (Snarky Puppy).
-Traveling the country playing gigs anywhere that would have him.
-“It’s a charmed life,” he says with a smile.
+Jordan has lived in Nashville for the better part of the decade.
+Releasing a follow up album in 2012 "Who's Gonna Teach You How To live?" on Philly label Ropeadope (Snarky Puppy/Dirty Dozen Brass Band) and a 3rd full-length to vinyl independently in 2017, "Somewhere Is a Place to Be" as well as previously unreleased "Grenadine: The Lost EP" on cassette.
+All the while traveling the country and parts of Canada playing gigs anywhere that would have him.

 Currently Jordan resides in the great state of Oregon digging the Sea.